Bessie Cursons

-Bessie Cursons (born 8 June 1995) is an English actress from Portsmouth, Hampshire.
+Bessie Cursons (born 8 June 1995) is an English singer, actress and dancer from Portsmouth, Hampshire.
 She reached the final of the first series of the ITV talent show Britain's Got Talent in 2007.
 Cursons starred in the children's comedy-drama, My Phone Genie.

 Early life

 Cursons was born on 8 June 1995 in Portsmouth, Hampshire.
 She began singing and dancing at the age of 4 at local dance and music clubs.
 Her main ambition was to go on stage and become famous.

 Career

 2007: Britain's Got Talent

 Cursons and her family were on holiday in Goa in India when the Britain's Got Talent auditions were being held, in May 2007, but, along with her father, she made the trip back to the UK to take part in them.
 In her audition, which was the last of the show and was televised on 13 June 2007, she performed "Wouldn't It Be Loverly" from the musical My Fair Lady and received a standing ovation from the audience, with Simon Cowell saying her audition was the most professional in the whole competition.
 She received three "yes" votes from the judges and was placed in the next round.
 She was chosen as one of the 24 semi-finalists for the semi-finals in June.

 In the semi-final, on 15 June 2007, she performed "Supercalifragilisticexpialidocious" from the musical Mary Poppins and received a standing ovation and positive comments from the judges saying that she managed to improve on her audition.
 Cursons was automatically placed in the final after receiving the highest number of votes.

 In the final, on 17 June 2007, she performed "Get Me to the Church on Time" from My Fair Lady.
 Judges Piers Morgan and Amanda Holden said Cursons 'deserves to be in the West End'.
 Simon Cowell, while he also liked it, said he preferred her semi-final performance.
 Cursons didn't win the final with opera singer Paul Potts winning it.